-In some meetings at work employees have the statutory right to be accompanied but who can support employers in meetings with employees?
+Employees sometimes have the statutory right to be accompanied to meetings, but who can support employers in meetings with employees?
 We can!

-The call to us asking “Who can support employers in meetings with employees?” is not uncommon.
+The call to us asking “Who can support employers in meetings with employees?” is quite common.
 It’s not a failing to ask for professional help.
-We we certainly won’t judge you for asking for help.
+We certainly won’t judge you for asking for help.
 It’s our job to help.
 It’s far easier to advise somebody before the event rather than trying to dig them out of a hole after things have gone wrong!

-The question of “Who can support employers in meetings with employees?” isn’t restricted just to new employers.
-Some employers who are very experienced in dealing with difficult situations can feel daunted in certain situations.
-They may want help and support too.
+However, it isn’t just new employers who ask “Who can support employers in meetings with employees?”
+Employers with experience in dealing with difficult situations can still feel apprehensive in certain situations, and may want help and support too.

 We recently attended a meeting to provide HR advice and take notes with an employer.
-She was meeting with two employees to tell them about a change to their working pattern.
+She was meeting with two employees to tell them about changing their work pattern.
 The employer was worried about how she would deal with two employees.
-Over time, these employees had proved to be very vocal, very quick to start shouting about their rights and become highly emotional.
+Over time, these employees had proven to be very vocal.
+They were very quick to start shouting about their rights and becoming highly emotional.

 After a telephone consultation to discuss strategy with the client, we arrived early on the day.
-We re-visited the strategy for the meeting, checked that the employer was clear about what she was going to say and clarified our role in the meeting.
+A startegy meeting took place to check the employer was clear about what was going to be said.
+We clarified our role in the meeting.
 It is an odd fact that in many cases where we think a situation is going to get heated, the presence of a professional third party can help keep emotions in check.
-Although the messages were difficult to hear for the two employees the messages were delivered in full together with the options available to both the company and the employees.
+Although the messages were difficult to hear for the two employees they were delivered in full.
+The company gave options available to the employees.

-The employer was visibly relieved when the meeting was over.
-She was pleased that neither of the employees had stormed out which had become their modus operandi of late.
-We debriefed with the employer, agreed a timescale of the next day for the return of the notes.
-We drafted the outcome letter for the employer’s consideration.
-It seemed to us like a win win solution.
+The employer was pleased that the employees had not stormed out of the meeting, which had become their usual behaviour when confronted.
+During the meeting debrief with the employer, we agreed a timescale for the return of the meeting notes.
+The employer considered a drafted letter of outcome.
+Therefore, it seemed to us like a win win solution.
 The employees got to hear the whole message and the options available to them.
-The employer got to give all the information that she needed to without an overly aggressive meeting, leaving her in a fit state to go out to a pre-planned family meal that evening without a weight on her shoulders.
+The employer was able to deliver give all the information without an overly aggressive meeting.
+This left her in a fit state to go out to a pre-planned family meal that evening without a weight on her shoulders.

 So, if you’d feel more in control if you had some support give us a call on 01706 565332.
 “Who can support employers in meetings with employees?”
 Metis HR can!